yugr/rust-slides/talk.md

 - Runtime checks:
   * index accesses:
     + LLVM may not always remove them which will break autovec
+      - TODO: we need to collect statistics on autovec improvements if checking is disabled
     + prefer iterators to indexing
     + need to investigate several common cases: LICM for index checks in loops, support for [inclusive](https://github.com/rust-lang/rust/issues/45222)/exclusive ranges, const/non-const bounds
     + slices have to be fat (so take up two registers in function call)